kylavaloria/Dog-Breed-Detection/README.md

 # Dog Breed Detection

 ## Overview
 This project aims to classify dog breeds using deep learning.
-We trained the model using a custom dataset of dog images, leveraging the power of transfer learning with the InceptionV3 model.
+We trained the model using a custom dataset of dog images, leveraging transfer learning with the InceptionV3 model.
 The model is capable of classifying dog breeds with an accuracy of around 80%, which was achieved through data preprocessing, training, and fine-tuning.

 ## Installation
 To get started, clone this repository and install the necessary dependencies: